THE LOST ART OF LETTER WRITING

 It’s also how we start a new relationship.

-There’s a quality of connection in written letters that can be—and often is—much better, much deeper than live conversation.
+There’s a quality of connection in written correspondence that can be—and often is—much better, much deeper than live conversation.
 We have lost this gorgeous form of communication, and we are missing out.
-Especially in an age of texts, tweets, emails.
+Especially in an age of texts, tweets, and emails.

 Prison letters are just about the only place where the form still exists today.

-“Scared as hell,” one thirty-something team member told me last year.
-But she later told me, “I talk about things in my letters with Wally—now that I don’t really talk about with anyone else in my life.
+Or “Scared as hell!” one thirty-something team member told me last year.
+But she later reported, “I talk about things in my letters with Wally now that I don’t really talk about with anyone else in my life.
 It’s my favorite part of the week.”

-Written correspondence has been the foundation of our work with men in prison, and a place of quiet joy and honesty.
+Written correspondence has been the foundation of our work with our friends in prison and their OPOP team, and a trusted place of quiet joy and honesty.
 Letters are where initial trust is built, which is essential for the road of reentry ahead.

 Alex answered,